George Information | Conference Venues George | Conference Centres | Conferences George

 Outeniqua Mountain

 In 1668 the first European explorer, Hieronymous Cruse, penetrated Outeniqualand with its dense indigenous forest.
-The highest peak in the Outeniquas is Cradock Peak (1578 m) and the prominent George Peak is 1337 metres high.
+The highest peak in the Outeniquas is Cradock Peak and the prominent George Peak is 1337 metres high.

 The name Outeniqua is derived from the Khoi word meaning "people carrying bags of honey".
 The slopes of the emerald-green mountains were covered with heather and swarming with bees, according to the reports left by early travellers.
 "Nature has made an enchanting abode of this beautiful place", wrote the 18th century traveller Le Vaillant, when he entered the foothills of the Outeniqua range in the Southern Cape.
 A great deal of that enchantment and delicate beauty still captivates the modern traveller.
-For instance, there is the rare George lily (Cyrtanthus elatus), found near water in the deep ravines of the mountain, and a variety of ericas and proteas thrive on the fern-clothed slopes.
+For instance, there is the rare George lily , found near water in the deep ravines of the mountain, and a variety of ericas and proteas thrive on the fern-clothed slopes.
 Carpets of pink watsonias are a common sight during summer.

 Montagu Pass